sillsdev/khmer-character-specification/specification.md

 ##### 5.2.4.2.
 Dependent Vowels

-There are two types of themː dependent vowels and independent vowels.
-The first type is always attached to an initial consonant, and the second one can start a syllable on its own.
+There are two types of vowels: dependent vowels and independent vowels.
+Dependent vowels must be attached to an initial consonant, whereas independent vowels can initiate a syllable.
 It is important to note that different vowels stand in various places around the base consonant.
 It can go to the left, right, above, below and around the base.
 Please see the examples below.

 <table>